Premium Bank

 • first time buyers 3 - introduction

 This is a mobile website project with an end-to-end approach of the design process: research, strategy (analysis) and design.
-I worked closely with the Director of Digital Solutions and the Technical Product Manager, and the final scope of the project was three months.
+I worked closely with the Director of Digital Solutions and the Technical Product Manager, and the final scope of the project was three months (fixed-term contract).

 We carried out an MVP strategy to develop a working product that provides immediate value, quickly, while minimising costs.